The Jew's Christmas

-The Jew's Christmas was a 1913 silent film.
+The Jew's Christmas is a 1913 silent film.
 The film was written by Lois Weber, and directed by Weber and her husband Phillips Smalley.
 The first American film to include a rabbi as a character, it was positively received, and novelized the year after its release.
 Modern analysts have described the film as encouraging Jewish assimilation and interfaith marriage in Judaism, and as incorporating prejudiced ideas about Jews.

 Plot

 Leah Isaac (played by Lois Weber) is disowned by her father Rabbi Isaac (played by Phillips Smalley) after she marries Rupert Julian, a gentile coworker.
 Sam Isaac, the rabbi's son, is also kicked out of the house after returning home intoxicated; he subsequently vows that he will not return until the rabbi celebrates Christmas.

 Rupert Julian loses his legs in a trolley accident, forcing him and Leah to sell artificial flowers while living in poverty.
 The couple live in a tenement directly above Rabbi Isaac's home, but the rabbi is unaware of their presence.
 After years pass, the rabbi befriends Rupert and Leah's daughter Eleanor, not knowing that he is her grandfather.
 After Eleanor, whose parents do not have the money to buy a Christmas tree, asks him why she does not have a tree while other children do, the rabbi sells a religious text in order to purchase a Christmas tree to please Eleanor, leading him to reunite with Leah and realize that he is Eleanor's grandfather.
 Sam Isaac returns as well with Christmas gifts for the family.